RyanBarclay/HomebrewAnacondaMesh/README.md

 3) Copy and paste this into Terminal
 ```
-#this will be your location of the cloned repo
+#This will be your location of the cloned repo
-#for me its here
+#For me it's here
 cd documents/Github/HomebrewAnacondaMesh

 #allow this to file to be executed